Elir25/advice-generator/project_advice_generator/README.md

 1. Create an advice for every day of the week
 1. Let the advice-display font-size increase or decrease in size depending upon the viewport
 1. Let the advice-display box increase or decrease in size depending upon the amount of text
-2. Improve the design and layout, make it look good but keep the app responsive
+1. Improve the design and layout, make it look good but keep the app responsive

+### For graduates

+1. Build this project as React app
+1. Use create-react-app
+1. Create advice cards that are continuously added and remain on the screen when a new advice is generated
+1. Make it into an attractive app